Who is Cherry Valentine? Meet the RuPaul’s Drag Race UK queen from Darlington

 A different guest star also offers feedback each week.

-Season two of RuPaul’s Drag Race UK will be available to watch on BBC iPlayer from January 14th 2021.
+New episodes of RuPaul’s Drag Race season two are available to stream on BBC iPlayer on Thursdays at 7pm.
 RuPaul’s Drag Race season one is available to watch on BBC iPlayer.
 If you’re looking for more to watch check out our TV Guide.